 Roles & Responsibilities

-- Represent EarthEcho International by speaking at conferences, events, and trainings, both in person and virtually, as appropriate opportunities arise throughout their term.
-Members may also have the opportunity to speak with and/or on behalf of EarthEcho International co-founder and president, Philippe Cousteau.
+- Represent EarthEcho through conferences and speaking engagements (EarthEcho to share opportunities as they arise – members may also have the opportunity to speak with and/or on behalf of EarthEcho International co-founder, Philippe Cousteau).

 - Interact with and potentially serve as a youth member on EarthEcho International’s Board of Directors.